 If your ex-spouse has filed a petition to relocate out of state, you must voice your objection with the court as soon as possible.

-Objecting to the move may not always prevent the relocation from taking place but it will put you in a position to negotiate for a parenting plan that better accounts for your needs and the needs of your children.
-The other spouse may be required to pay travel expenses for you to see your child or that the child will spend time with you on holidays and summers.
+Objecting to the move may not always prevent the relocation from taking place, but it will put you in a position to negotiate for a parenting plan that better accounts for your needs and the needs of your children.
+Conditions may include the other spouse being required to pay travel expenses for you to see your child or that the child will spend time with you on holidays and during summers.

 For any case involving out-of-state custody and relocation, you need an attorney on your side who can explain the law to you and can help you exercise your rights.
 Contact us at the law firm of Alan J. Pransky, Attorney at Law, and schedule a free consultation to discuss your case.
-Call our Dedham law office toll free at 888-820-9397.
+Call our Dedham law office at 781-613-8809.